Cadelabs/ornabook/src/Dungeons.md

 Although expensive (:skeleton_keys:20), they are the best option for Godforging items.

 ## Exploration Dungeons
+Exploration Dungeons' are mainly attractive due to their Deepshards, which can be exchanged for Shrine of Luck and Shrine of Wisdom, and their [End of Dungeon Rewards](#end-of-dungeon-rewards).

 ### Goblin Fortresses :fort:
 Goblin Fortresses are available starting Tier 3.
 They contain only monsters in the Orc Horde and Goblin Horde families.